 Need more resources on Divi?
 Visit the ElegantThemes blog which is full of ideas and tutorials!

 Divi Block Layout is an interesting feature that does not confuse any user who knows a minimum of WordPress and Divi.

-It's great for inserting sections we've previously saved in our library or for creating a Divi section on the fly, which will simply appear within Gutenberg.
+It's great for inserting sections that you've previously saved in your library or for creating a Divi section on the fly, which will simply appear within Gutenberg.

-I guess this feature will come in handy sooner or later...
+I suppose I will need this feature sooner or later...

-Note that this feature also exists for the Elementor Page Builder but the difference is that you have to add an add-on to get it and you can only insert elements that are already registered in your Elementor library.
-With Divi, it's different since the modules you insert can be built within Gutenberg itself .
+Note that this functionality also exists for the Elementor Page Builder but the difference is that you have to add an add-on to get it and you can only insert elements that are already saved in your Elementor library.
+With Divi, it's different because the modules you insert can be built within Gutenberg itself...

-I also think that Elegant Themes should now focus on redesigning some modules that have become a bit old-fashioned over time...
+I also think that Elegant Themes should now focus on redesigning some of the modules that, over time, have become a bit dated...